 Social & environmental justice; human rights; Indigenous politics & indigeneity; political ecology; land politics; resource rule; legal geographies; collaborative research methods.

 Paraguay; Gran Chaco; Southern Cone

-Joel E. Correia is a human geographer whose research and teaching focus on the intersections of human rights, justice, development, and environmental change with attention to Indigenous politics in Latin America.
+Joel E. Correia is a human-environment geographer whose research and teaching focus on geographies of justice by investigating intersections of human rights, development, and environmental change with attention to Indigenous politics and decolonization in Latin America.

 After receiving his Ph.D. in geography from the University of Colorado Boulder in August 2017, Joel completed a Postdoctoral position at the University of Arizona (2017-18).
 He holds an MA in Latin American Studies from the University of Arizona and a BA in Geography from Humboldt State University.

 For more information, please visit his personal website: www.joel-correia.com.CONTACT